Arm pain is often related to a poor setup at the computer; a repetitive strain injury is in the making.

 Is it bilateral; in both arms?
 Then you do need to see your chiropractor, particularly if it's in all the fingers except the pinkie.
 You might well also be getting carpal tunnel syndrome.

-I'm sure you've learnt by now that emails are delivered on Sundays; public holidays too.
+I'm sure you've learned by now that emails are delivered on Sundays; public holidays too.

 Can you see Granny's second mistake?